Chandan-Hegde/VLAN-Test/README.md

 Usage vlan-test.sh <test-vm-name> <VLAN_CFG_FILE> <server-name>
 uses file ./<site-name>-vlan-list to fetch the vlan and network config info.
-Put the info of VLAN#,IP,SUBNET,GATEWAY info in this file vlan-tes.sh calles create-routing-rules.sh script
+Put the info of VLAN#,IP,SUBNET,GATEWAY info in this file vlan-tes.sh calles create-routing-rules.sh script ping-vlan-gateway.sh needs to be there  in the network test machine.